In this chapter:

 Since 2009 there has been an emerging global incidence of Group W disease, initially in the United Kingdom and South America.
 Australia has experienced a rapid increase in Group W cases since 2013 with New Zealand also seeing a rapid increase in cases since 2017.
 Like group C clonal complex ST11 strains, group W ST11 strains have enhanced virulence.
 Higher rates of carriage of these ST11 strains has been noted within age groups where invasive group W disease is more prevalent (infants and the elderly).

-Some parts of the world, particularly in Scandinavia, have reported an increase in group Y disease.
+Some parts of the world, particularly Scandinavia, have reported an increase in group Y disease.
 In other regions, there is evidence of colonisation, but disease caused by group Y is rare.
-Patients with group Y strain disease are more likely to develop pneumonia and to be elderly than other strains.[3, 4]
+Patients with group Y strain disease are more likely to develop pneumonia and to be elderly.[3, 4]

 This emergence of group W and Y strains has led to meningococcal C vaccines being replaced by quadrivalent (group A, C, W, Y) meningococcal conjugate vaccines (MenACWY).